Free actions of compact quantum group on unital C*-algebras: Introduction

 establishes an equivalence of $\mathrm{FRep}^\oplus(G)$ with the category of \emph{all} left $\mathcal{O}(C(G))$-comodules.
 As with the special case $V=\mathcal{O}(C(G))$, all vector spaces in this category are topologized as the direct limits of their finite dimensional subspaces.

 Theorem~\ref{classical} unifies free actions of compact Hausdorff groups on compact Hausdorff spaces and principal actions of affine algebraic groups on affine schemes~\cite{dg70,s-p04}.
 Thus the main result of our paper might be viewed as continuing the Atiyah-Hirzebruch program of transferring ideas (e.g.\ K-theory) from algebraic geometry to topology~\cite{ah59,ah61}.
 In the same spirit, our main theorem (Theorem~\ref{theoGal}) unifies the $C^*$-algebraic concept of free actions of compact quantum groups \cite{e-da00} with the Hopf-algebraic concept of principal coactions~\cite{hkmz11}.
 Theorem~\ref{theoGal} implies the existence of strong connections \cite{h-pm96} for free actions of compact quantum groups on unital $C^*$-algebras (connections on compact quantum principal bundles) thus providing a theoretical foundation for the plethora of concrete constructions studied over the past two decades within the general framework noncommutative geometry~\cite{c-a94}.
+In this paper, we apply Theorem~\ref{theoGal} to fields of $C^*$-algebras (Corollary~\ref{application}).

 The paper is organized as follows.
 In Section~1, we prove the key part of our main theorem, that is the equivalence of $C^*$-freeness and the Peter-Weyl-Galois condition.
 In Section~2, we consider the general algebraic setting of principal coactions.
 Following Ulbrich \cite{u-kh89} and Schauenburg \cite{s-p04}, we prove that the principality of a comodule algebra $\mathcal{P}$ over a Hopf algebra $\mathcal{H}$ is equivalent to the exactness and strong monoidality of the cotensor product functor $\mathcal{P}\Box_\mathcal{H}$.
 In particular, this proves the equivalence of the Peter-Weyl-Galois condition and strong monoidality for actions of compact quantum groups, thus completing the proof of the main theorem.